North Texas vs Texas State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Jan 03)

 North Texas vs. Texas State Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each line.
-In fact, anytime the Mean Green and Bobcats play there’s always several intriguing angles to key in on.
-Not to mention games played at Gerald J. Ford Stadium in Jan seemingly never follow normal, predictable betting trends.
+AI algorithm Remi is pouring through mountains of stats on each line.
+In fact, anytime the Mean Green and Bobcats play there’s always several intriguing trends to key in on.
+Not to mention games played at Gerald J. Ford Stadium in Jan can often follow normal, predictable patterns.

 Remi's searched hard and is crunching tons of data, but hasn't found a good Prop Bet yet for this game.